 The Journal of Alzheimer’s Disease supports the appropriate and responsible use of animals as experimental subjects.

 The U.S. Public Health Service Policy on Humane Care and Use of Laboratory Animals (PHS Policy) and the National Institutes of Health Guide for the Care and Use of Laboratory Animals (NIH Guide) should guide all animal research.
-Compliance with these guidelines as well as protocol approval by the Institutional Animal Care and Use Committee should be specified in the text of the manuscript.
+Compliance with these guidelines as well as protocol approval by the Institutional Animal Care and Use Committee should be specified in the Methods section of the manuscript.

 We recommend following the ARRIVE reporting guidelines when documenting animal studies (PLoS Bio 8(6), e1000412, 2010).

 - Office of Laboratory Animal Welfare (OLAW) PHS Policy on Humane Care and Use of Laboratory Animals, 2015 (revised March 2015). (http://grants.nih.gov/grants/olaw/olaw.htm)

 - Guidelines for the Care and Use of Mammals in Neuroscience and Behavioral Research.National Research Council (US) Committee on Guidelines for the Use of Animals in Neuroscience and Behavioral Research.
 Washington, DC; 2003. (http://www.ncbi.nlm.nih.gov/books/NBK43327/)

 - Kilkenny C, Browne WJ, Cuthill IC, Emerson M, Altman DG (2010) Improving Bioscience Research Reporting: The ARRIVE Guidelines for Reporting Animal Research.
 PLoS Biol 8(6): e1000412. doi:10.1371/journal.pbio.1000412